 - Primary myelofibrosis.
-Red blood cells don’t develop normally and have an unusual shape.
+With this condition, red blood cells don’t develop normally and have an unusual shape.
 It can also cause a decrease in red blood cell production.

 - Polycythemia vera.
 Bone marrow produces too many red blood cells.
 These extra cells may collect in the spleen, causing swelling and pain.
-Itching is also a common symptom, possibly because of an abnormal histamine release.
+Itching is also a common symptom of polycythemia vera, possibly because of an abnormal histamine release.

 - Essential thrombocythemia.
 Bone marrow produces too many platelets, making blood sticky or thick.
 This slows down the flow of blood through the body.

 - Hypereosinophilic syndrome.
 Bone marrow produces too many eosinophils.
 This is a type of white blood cell involved in allergic reactions and destroying parasites.
 This may lead to itching or swelling around the eyes and lips.

 - Systemic mastocytosis.
 This condition involves having too many mast cells.
 These are white blood cells that alert infection-fighting blood cells to target specific areas of the body.
 Having too many mast cells can affect the function of your skin, spleen, bone marrow, or liver.

 Bone marrow transplants, also called stem cell transplants, are typically done when people have certain autoimmune diseases or cancers.

 During a bone marrow transplant, stem cells are harvested (sometimes from a donor) and eventually transferred into a person living with specific cancers or immunodeficiency disorders.
 The new stems cells go to work on eradicating cancer cells or other unhealthy cells.

 Diseases that may benefit from bone marrow transplants